-Rabbi Angela Warnick Buchdahl joined Central Synagogue as senior cantor in 2006.
-In 2014, she was chosen by the congregation to lead Central Synagogue as senior rabbi.
+Rabbi Angela Warnick Buchdahl serves as the senior rabbi of Central Synagogue in New York City, the first woman to lead the large Reform congregation in its 180-year history.
+Rabbi Buchdahl first joined Central Synagogue as senior cantor in 2006.
+In 2014, she was chosen by the congregation to be senior rabbi.

 Rabbi Buchdahl and her husband Jacob Buchdahl have three children.